italktocomputers/MezeyLinux/README.md

 sudo losetup -fP ~/mezey.img
 ```

 This will mount your disk to the first available loop device.
 To determine what loop device is being used for your disk image, you can run the command `losetup`.
+Your disk name will look something like `/dev/loop0` and the partition we created can be accessed at `/dev/loop0p1`.

 #### Creating a boot sector

+We will be using the tool fdisk to partition our new hard drive.
+You can technically use a different tool to partition your hard drive as long as you are able to create a Master Boot Record and a partition.

+> **Warning**
+>
+> The following commands will remove any data on the Mezey device so make sure you have the correct device name!
+If you have a SATA disk, your device name may be /dev/sdb.
+If you are using a loop device, your device name may be /dev/loop0.
+May attention to the device name you give below.
+Moving forward, I'm going to assume your Mezey disk is located at /dev/sdb.

+> **Note**
+>
+> This documentation does NOT discuss using EFI, although there is nothing preventing you from using this specification, I just won't be using it to setup Mezey GNU/Linux in this documentation.
+For more information on EFI, visit [https://en.wikipedia.org/wiki/Unified\_Extensible\_Firmware\_Interface](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).

+To start fdisk, run the command:

+`sudo fdisk /dev/sdb`

 We need to create our boot sector (a classic generic Master Boot Record).
 This is not a partition, but rather a section of the disk right before any of the partitions.
 This sector will hold our bootable code (more on this later) which can be up to 466 bytes, a partition table and a boot signature.
 To create our generic Master Boot Record, type the character **o**.